nolanlawson/pinafore/README.md

 Now Pinafore is running at `localhost:4002`.

+### docker-compose

+Alternatively, use docker-compose to build and serve the image for production:

+    docker-compose up --build -d

+The image will build and start, then detach from the terminal running at `localhost:4002`.

 ### Updating

 To keep your version of Pinafore up to date, you can use `git` to check out the latest tag: